wlsf82/gitlab-cypress/README.md

 ## Pre-requirements

+You need to have a GitLab local environment such as GDK or Docker up and running.

-You need to have node and npm installed on your local environment.
+You also need to have node and npm installed on your local environment.

 For this project I used the following versions: